1 Bg 11-1972: The Universal Form

 > studying the method of sacrifice.
 Danaih refers to charity

-> activities refer to the agni-hotra, etc., the prescribed
+> activities" refers to the agni-hotra and the prescribed

 > duties of the different castes.
-Pious activities and the
+And the

-> voluntary acceptance of some bodily pains are called
+> voluntary acceptance of some bodily pains is called

 > he is a devotee like Arjuna, it is not possible to see that